Blog

 • Babies: Those experiencing postpartum depressive symptoms were less likely to place infants in safe sleeping positions.
 Additionally in the first 2 years of life, babies sleep patterns are affected by their mothers.
 Babies whose mothers slept less, also receive less sleep themselves, adversely affecting infant health.

-• Partners: Sleep problems can also contribute to the transmission of depression within a couple.
+• Partners: Sleep problems can also contribute to the transmission of depression within a couple and men can also experience Paternal PostNatal Depression.
 “Mothers’ and fathers’ depressive symptoms were correlated with each other…” Further depression is associated with more depressive symptoms for both partners at all three assessments.

 • Family and Community: Accidents, specifically automobile accidents are also more likely due to drowsy driving.
 This is true for anyone who’s sleep deprived, not just new parents.